Ledecky shines as Popovici flops at swimming world championships

 Britain's Tom Dean was second on 1:44.32 and South Korea's Hwang Sun-woo was third on 1:44.42, leaving Popovici fourth on 1:44.90.

-Popovici said he "felt awful" but believed his shock defeat could be a good thing as he eyes gold at next year's Paris Olympics.
+Popovici said he "felt awful" but believed his shock defeat could benefit him as he eyes gold at next year's Paris Olympics.

 "If you have the absolute perfect race and you have nothing else to improve, you know that you've basically reached the top, the limit," he said.